jasonterando/vscode-php-tdd/README.md

 ## Development

 Unit tests can be run by executing ```npm run unit-test``` or by loading the project in Visual Code and launch the "Unit Tests" tasks.
 Note that unit tests are run without launcing Visual Code.
-If you want to run the tests with Visual Code running, launch the "Integratoin Tests" task.
+If you want to run the tests with Visual Code running, launch the "Integration Tests" task.